-Local assessors are in the process of sending annual notices of real and personal property tax assessments to property owners/taxpayers, who must determine whether the assessments are correct and whether an appeal should be filed.
+Assessment notices are required to be sent 14 days before the Local Board of Review meets in March, so owners will be receiving them between now and mid-February and they must rather quickly determine whether the assessments are correct and whether an appeal should be filed.
 Here are a few thoughts on that decision and upcoming deadlines.